Skip to content

 Programs or initiatives must:

-• be new and provide on-going or mutli-session delivery
+• be new and provide on-going or multi-session delivery

 • provide participation activities specifically for people with disability or include participants with disability in mainstream activities.